 Since inception, we have devoted substantially all of our efforts to research and development, including preclinical and clinical development of our product candidates, as well as to building our team.
 We have never generated revenue from product sales, and we have incurred operating losses since inception.
-We incurred net losses of €24.1 million and €33.5 million for the fiscal years ended December 31, 2017 and 2018, respectively, and these losses have adversely impacted and will continue to adversely impact, our equity attributable to shareholders and net assets.
+We incurred net losses of €24.1 million and €33.5 million for the fiscal years ended December 31, 2017 and 2018, respectively and €17.3 million for the six-month period ended June 30, 2019, and these losses have adversely impacted and will continue to adversely impact, our equity attributable to shareholders and net assets.
 We anticipate that our operating losses will continue for at least the coming years as we continue with our research and development activities and until we generate substantial revenues from approved product candidates.
 As of December 31, 2018, we had an accumulated deficit of €110.5 million.

 Our capacity to generate revenues from product sales and to achieve profitability will depend on our ability, alone or with collaborative partners, to successfully complete the development of and to obtain the regulatory approvals necessary to commercialize product candidates with significant market potential.
-We do not currently have the required approvals to market GS010, GS030 or any other product candidates and we may never obtain such approvals or be able to commercialize any of our current or future product candidates.
-Our ability to generate future revenues from product sales will depend heavily on our and any of our collaborators' success in:
+We do not currently have the required approvals to market our lead product candidate, GS010, and our second most advanced product candidate, GS030 or any other product candidates and we may never obtain such approvals or be able to commercialize any of our current or future product candidates.
+Our ability to generate future revenues from product sales will depend heavily mainly on our and any of our collaborators' success in:

-18 - GENSIGHT BIOLOGICS - 2018 Annual Financial Report

-- continuing our research and development of our two lead product candidates, including our Phase III clinical trials for our lead product candidate, GS010, and clinical trials for our second most advanced product candidate, GS030; - initiating additional preclinical studies, clinical trials or other studies of GS011 and our other product candidates; - identifying and validating new product candidates that combine gene therapy approaches with our key platform technologies; - preparing our biologic license application, or BLA, and European Union centralized marketing authorization application, or MAA, for GS010 and GS030, and seeking marketing approvals for any of our other product candidates that successfully complete clinical trials; - completing and submitting applications to, and obtaining regulatory approval from, other regulatory authorities; - launching and commercializing product candidates for which we obtain marketing approval by establishing a sales force, marketing and distribution infrastructure or, in regions where we choose to do so, collaborating with a commercialization partner; - setting a commercially viable price for any products for which we may receive approval; - obtaining and maintaining adequate coverage and reimbursement from government and third-party payors for our product candidates; - maintaining and enhancing a sustainable, scalable, reproducible and transferable manufacturing process for our product candidates; - establishing and maintaining supply and manufacturing relationships with third parties that can provide adequate, in both amount and quality, products and services to support clinical supply and the market demand for our product candidates, if approved; - obtaining market acceptance of our product candidates, if approved, as a viable treatment option and satisfying any postmarketing requirements; - addressing any competing technological and market developments; - implementing additional internal systems and infrastructure, as needed; - negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter and performing our obligations in such collaborations; - acquiring or in-licensing other product candidates and technologies; - maintaining, protecting and expanding our portfolio of intellectual property rights, including patents, trade secrets and know-how;
+- continuing our research and development of our two lead product candidates, including our Phase III clinical trials for GS010, and Phase I/II clinical trial for GS030; - preparing our biologic license application, or BLA, and European Union centralized marketing authorization application, or MAA, for GS010 and GS030, and seeking marketing approvals for any of our other product candidates that successfully complete clinical trials;

-- avoiding and defending against third-party interference or infringement claims; and - attracting, hiring and retaining qualified personnel.
+- establishing and maintaining supply and manufacturing relationships with third parties that can provide adequate, in both amount and quality, products and services to support clinical supply and the market demand for our product candidates, if approved; - obtaining market acceptance of our product candidates, if approved, as a viable treatment option and satisfying any post-marketing requirements; - avoiding and defending against third-party interference or infringement claims; and - attracting, hiring and retaining qualified personnel.

 We may never succeed in any or all of these activities and, even if we do, we may never generate revenues that are significant or large enough to achieve profitability.
 Even if we do achieve profitability, we may not be able to sustain or increase profitability on an annual basis and may need to obtain additional funding to continue operations.
-Our failure to become and remain profitable would decrease the value of our company and could impair our ability to raise capital, maintain our research and development efforts, expand our business, diversify our product pipeline or continue our operations.
-A decline in the value of our company could also cause investors to lose all or part of their investment.
+Our failure to become and remain profitable would decrease the value of our Company and could impair our ability to raise capital, maintain our research and development efforts, expand our business, diversify our product pipeline or continue our operations.
+A decline in the value of our Company could also cause investors to lose all or part of their investment.